If you’ve been wondering how to give stock to kids as a gift, you’re in luck. Kids have an abundance of “stuff” these days.

 Here are some companies that will help you buy stock shares to give as gifts.

-Since the Public app allows you to buy small slices of stock as gifts, this is a great avenue for purchasing stock for kids no matter what your budget is.
+Since the Public app allows you to buy small slices of stock as gifts, this is a great avenue for purchasing stock for kids no matter your budget.

 Bonus: Public doesn’t charge fees for the stock shares you purchase.